jacksleight/statamic-bard-texstyle/README.md

 ],
 ```

+You may add default classes for any of the [nodes and marks supported by Bard Mutator](https://github.com/jacksleight/statamic-bard-mutator#avaliable-nodes--marks).

 ### Configuring the Stored Values

 By default the class names are saved to your content.
 If you would prefer to save the style keys instead you can change the `store` option to `key`.
 Saving the style key allows you to rename classes later without having to update all your content, but it does make your content dependant on the Bard Texstyle configuration.